SyntheticApathy/SyntheticApathy/README.md

 - 👋 Hi, I’m Dawid Swietlinski
-- I'm a first year Applied Computer Science student in Saxion University of Applied Sciences in Enschede, Netherlands.
+- I'm a first year AI student at Vrije University in Amsterdam.